-The State Treasurer is authorized to establish a pool account, in accordance with rules and regulations of the Employment Security Commission, Division of Employment of reimbursing the Employment Security Commission DES for unemployment benefits paid by the Commission-DES and chargeable to each local unit of government participating in the pool account.
-In the pool account established pursuant to this section, the funds contributed by a unit of local government shall remain the funds of the particular unit, and interest or other investment income earned by the pool account shall be prorated and credited to the various contributing local units on the basis of the amounts thereof contributed, figured according to an average periodic balance or some other sound accounting principle.
+- The State Treasurer is authorized to establish a pool account, in accordance with rules and regulations of the Employment Security Commission, Division of Employment Security (DES), in cooperation with any one or more units of local government, for the purpose of reimbursing the Employment Security Commission DES for unemployment benefits paid by the Commission-DES and chargeable to each local unit of government participating in the pool account.
+In the pool account established pursuant to this section, the funds contributed by a unit of local government shall remain the funds of the particular unit, and interest or other investment income earned by the pool account shall be prorated and credited to the various contributing local units on the basis of the amounts thereof contributed, figured according to an average periodic balance or some other sound accounting principle. - The State Treasurer shall pay to the Employment Security Commission, Division of Employment Security, within 25 days from receipt of a list thereof, all unemployment benefits charged by the Commission-DES to each unit of local government participating in the pool account from the funds in the pool account belonging to each such unit, to the extent that said funds are sufficient to do so.